scrapy/scrapy/docs/topics/downloader-middleware.rst

       download function; it'll return that Response.
 Response middleware is always called on every Response.

-      If it returns an :exc:`~scrapy.exceptions.IgnoreRequest` exception, the entire request will be dropped completely and its callback never called.
+      If it raises an :exc:`~scrapy.exceptions.IgnoreRequest` exception, the entire request will be dropped completely and its callback never called.

       :param request: the request being processed